What are nutritional problems and how can they affect me?

 - Drink soups or other liquids from a straw or a cup instead of a spoon to keep foods away from sore spots in your mouth.

-- Talk with your doctor about using an anesthetic mouthwash to help relieve discomfort.
+- Talk with your provider about using an anesthetic mouthwash to help relieve discomfort.

-- Have your doctor examine your mouth to see whether you have a fungal infection.
-Such infections are treatable and often occur in patients who are ill, especially those taking steroids or antibiotics.
+- Have your provider examine your mouth to see whether you have a fungal infection.
+Such infections are treatable and often occur in people who are ill, especially those taking steroids or antibiotics.

 Dryness in the mouth